 Psalm 107 repeats a verse four times - starting with verse 6 here - ""LORD, help!" they cried in their trouble, and he rescued them from their distress." (then see verse 13, verse 19, and verse 28 - same verse) This is a great reminder to pray - and yes, it's great to pray during times of distress of course.
 But, how about praying during times of happiness & joy?
 Or even times of just regular blahs?
 I recently read much of the book "The Life You've Always Wanted" by John Ortberg (great book!), and it has a great chapter on prayer.
 It is so true that one of the best ways to truly know and love God is through prayer.
 Simple prayer.
 5 minutes a day.
 Do you pray to God 5 minutes a day?
 When the storms of life come, do you cry out for help to Jesus?
 Do you know that he will always be there for you in the midst of the storm?

 Proverbs - Proverbs chapter 15 verse 1 is so so so very true... we would all do well to practice this every day - "A gentle answer deflects anger, but harsh words make tempers flare."
 How beautifully true & wise this is?
 Let us be gentle people...

-Do you believe friends are friends forever?
+Do you believe God is faithful forever?
 Click here for Forever!

 Comments from You & Questions of the Day: If someone were to describe you, would they describe you as a "gentle" person?
 Would you want to be described as a gentle person?
 Should we be gentle all of the time?
 Was Jesus gentle all of the time?
 Was Jesus gentle most of the time?
 To whom or in what circumstances was Jesus not gentle?
 Should we follow Jesus in this regard?
 Also, what verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!